-The good news to you soldiers out there who may have let the six months in between PFTs to slip by with very few workouts in between is that it's possible to help yourself in one month's time.
-Of course you cannot do it by diet alone, BUT if you mix in the following, this month of PFT training could also work for you in the long run:
+The good news to you soldiers out there who may have let the six months between PFTs slip by with very few workouts is that it's possible to help yourself in one month's time.
+You cannot do it by diet alone, but if you mix in the following, this month of PFT training could work for you in the long run:

-1 gallon a day for men or 3 quarts for women.
-If you are not drinking enough water, your body cannot burn fat as efficiently, and you will also have unnecessary weight gains due to water retention.
+That's one gallon a day for men or three quarts for women.
+If you are not drinking enough water, your body cannot burn fat as efficiently, and you also will have unnecessary weight gains because of water retention.
 It may not make a lot of sense, but you need to drink more water to allow your body to stop retaining water.
 Limit salty food intake as well.

 Swim, bike or run/walk.
-Do this 4 times a week for 30-45 minutes.
-Obviously, I would spend this time running, since you will be tested in a month.
+Do this four times a week for 30-45 minutes.
+I would spend this time running, since you will be tested in a month.
 Check out the "Running and Cardio" archive for more tips.

 PT or Weights

 These workouts will cause you to build muscle while simultaneously losing fat and inches.
 This should place your body fat within standard, making the circumference around your waist 2-4 inches smaller.
-Some people gain weight in this month due to muscle gains over fat loss BUT will still lose inches.
+Some people gain weight in this month due to muscle gains over fat loss, but they still will lose inches.
 Muscle weighs more than fat, so do not expect a huge weight loss.
 Inches lost will be much more noticeable in the first month.
-Permanent weight loss tends to really pick up after the six-week mark, once your muscle growth has stabled.
-Weight loss will be slight, maybe 8-10 lbs. in one month.
-This is the healthiest way to lose weight -- limiting it to 1-3 lbs per week.
+Permanent weight loss tends to pick up after the six-week mark, once your muscle growth has stabilized.
+Weight loss will be slight, maybe 8-10 pounds in one month.
+Limiting it to 1-3 pounds per week is the healthiest way to lose weight.

-The workouts in the articles and eBooks on the Military.com Fitness eBook Store will help you lose weight, get faster, and score higher on the PFT.
-By combining all forms of exercise: strength building, cardio vascular activity, and flexibility as well as food intake prior to the PFT, you will be better prepared for the EVENT.
+The workouts in the articles and eBooks on the Military.com Fitness eBook Store will help you lose weight, get faster and score higher on the PFT.
+By combining strength building, cardiovascular activity and flexibility with proper food intake before the PFT, you will be better prepared for the event.